XiaohangZhan/cdp/README.md

     | 15 | vote     | 4         | accept4_th0.62 | 90.63, 87.32, 88.95  | 967.0s   | 44.3s        | 1011.3s    |
     | 15 | mediator | 4         | 110_th0.99     | 93.67, 84.43, 88.81  | 967.0s   | 406.9s       | 1373.9s    |
     | 15 | mediator | 4         | 111_th0.982    | 95.29, 90.97, 93.08  | 967.0s   | 584.7s       | 1551.7s    |

+    note: the `cluster time` of CDP increases to less than 7 times when the amount of data increases to 7 times.
+Nearly all the baseline methods fail in this case with 1.4M data, either out of memory or with low performance.

 ### Bibtex
 ```